bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 python ./evaluation/bias_nli/generate_templates.py --noun --p occupations --h gendered_words --output ./evaluation/data/bias_nli/occupation_gender.csv
 ```

 Other options could be selected for `--p` and `--h`, but we are using this setting initially as they compare occupations with sentences with gendered words.
 This expands templates into a set of premise-hypothesis pairs and write the result into a CSV file.
+The files used for this are in the [bias_nli folder](evaluation/bias_nli).

+There is then a function to produce the scores when it is given a transformers pipeline.
+It will return a dictionary with net neutral and fraction neutral values.